-To honor this year’s Golden Anniversary 50th Art & Wine Festival, the Mountain View Chamber of Commerce held a t-shirt design contest and received dozens of excellent submissions.
+To honor the Golden Anniversary 50th Art & Wine Festival, the Mountain View Chamber of Commerce held a t-shirt design contest and received dozens of excellent submissions.
 Elaine Giles' design was chosen as the winner by our esteemed panel, taking home a $500 prize.

-Our online pre-order swag store is live now leading up to the festival.
-We're also doing a big Swag City 50th Anniversary Merch Tent at the festival with t-shirts, ladies tank tops, towels, tote bags, magnets, plus wine and beer glasses of course!
+Due to popular demand, our online swag store is offering limited numbers of unique commemorative items at HALF PRICE while supplies last!
+Visit our big Swag City Merch Tent at the festival with t-shirts, ladies tank tops, towels, tote bags, magnets, plus wine and beer glasses of course!

-Order your 50th Anniversary commemorative items at our online pop-up swag shop now through September 9th.
+Order your 50th Anniversary commemorative items at our online pop-up swag shop.

-2022 T-shirt Design Contest winner designed by Elaine Giles, available at this year's 50th Anniversary festival.
+2022 T-shirt Design Contest winner designed by Elaine Giles.

 Here’s our Q & A with Elaine:

 Mountain View is and always will be home, and I feel so grateful to have grown up in such an amazing city.
 I love how Mountain View feels so welcoming and like a small town in many ways.
 I grew up walking distance from Castro Street and spent many hours in downtown Mountain View enjoying the local businesses, amazing food, and beautiful outdoor spaces.

 Have you ever been to the festival before?
 If yes, what are your favorite things about it?